AWegnerGitHub/awegnergithub.github.io-content/2017_05_22_stackoverflows_problem_feedback_from_experienced_user.md

 Both of these caused huge uproars within the community when the company took a stand.
 These stands caused problems due to users holding opposite political views, users not wanting politics on their programming site, users not wanting to deal with the drama caused by the vocal members of the other groups.
 This led to an [apology][28].
 The community wasn't pleased with this apology.
 Users mentioned in multiple answers to this apology that they don't want the company to post such political agendas on the site.
 It's out of place for a programmer community.
 Both of these instances are still brought up on Meta when the community feels that the company is imposing on them.

 I don't really have advice or suggestions on this problem other than "I don't want to see this on Stack Overflow, because these hot button issues cause so much drama that nothing gets accomplished".
 These posts grind Meta and chatrooms to a halt while everyone expresses their opinion on the post, on the post's existance, on one another and on related issues.

 ### Quality Improvements

 Finally, the community has been asking for years about ways to improve the quality of posts on the site.
 Stack Exchange [started a project to improve the quality][29] back in October 2016.
 This generated 80 different suggestions on how the community sees "quality improvement" taking place.
 Since then there haven't been any updates on the status of this project or even subprojects.

 This was brought up during all of the projects listed above by long time users.
 The hope was that this quality project would help.
 Being ignored hasn't brought any good feelings.
-The lower quality has been measureable and seen less participation from experienced users.
+The lower quality has been measurable and seen less participation from experienced users.

 ## The Fix

 Above I've pointed out several issues that I've seen over the past two years.
 These issues are part of a bigger problem though.
 It seems that Stack Overflow doesn't know to how handle it's community size any longer.
 It's in the top 300 sites visited in the US and receives [half a billion views globally per month][30].
 Couple this with the fact that they [don't have a sustainable business model yet][31] and have a [sizable team][32] with good benefits and they are getting concerned.

 Q&A is what built Stack Overflow, but it isn't enough to sustain them.
 Thus, the other projects are being created.
 Unfortunately, in this process, it seems the company is forgetting it's existing user base at the expense of expanding to new users.
 Existing users are getting frustrated with the lack of quality improvements, being ignored and not having changes that benefit their use cases.

 Documentation has taken up a giant chunk of time and developer effort and it's all been wasted.
 The [announcement][33] that it is being redone has been met with "thanks" from the community, along with warnings to consider that "quality" problem.
 We'll see how it plays out, or if that quality issue is ignored like their own Quality Project.